Edge optical effect as a probe of chiral topological superconductors

 In this Letter, we study the optical effect of chiral TSC in two dimensions.
 We show that in the clean limit, where the normal state mean free path $\ell\gg\xi$ the coherent length of Cooper pairs, the linear optical response generically has in-gap resonances originated from the transitions within the particle-hole pair bands of chiral Bogoliubov edge modes [see Fig.~\ref{fig1}(a)].
 Interestingly, the number of resonance peaks is related to the topological invariant of chiral TSC, which in turn serves as a spectroscopy method to probe TSC with different Chern numbers.
 The chiral Bogoliubov edge modes are \emph{on average} charge neutral, namely their electron and hole components have equal weight only on average.
-Hence if the two states involved in the optical transition have different charge distributions, a dipole oscillation is generated, enabling the response to the electromagnetic field.
-Quite different from the previous study on the local optical response of chiral edge modes in TSC~\cite{he2021opticala}, which requires a highly focused light beam on the edges.
-We consider here the low frequency optical conductivity and dielectric function under uniform illumination, which is feasible in experiments.
+Hence if the two states involved in the optical transition have different charge distributions, a dipole oscillation is generated, enabling the response to the electromagnetic field~\cite{lu2022directly}.
+Quite different from the previous study on the local optical response of chiral edge modes in TSC~\cite{he2021opticala}, which requires a highly focused light beam on the edges involve only optical transitions within a single edge mode.
+We consider here the low frequency optical conductivity under uniform illumination, which is feasible in experiments, with the optical response arising from inter-edge-mode transitions.